In the beginning - a UFO over Ohio

 The next week there were reports in the newspaper and on the TV news, proof positive for my mom that she hadn't hallucinated and that others had seen it.
 My father remained unconvinced.
 He had many explanations for what it was, all manmade and logical.
 Enough of the UFO nonsense.
 He wasn't having any.

 My mom decided to take the next step.
-She decided to call Wright Patterson Air Force Base in Dayton Ohio.
+She placed a call to nearby Wright Patterson Air Force Base in Dayton Ohio.
 She had read that Project Blue Book was headquartered there and decided they needed to know about our sighting or see if they already had.
 Most of all she wanted vindication, something to show her husband that she wasn't crazy.

 I wasn't unaware of any of this.
 I was still just a small child and had returned to doing child things.
 The first time I would hear her side of it and the rift it would cause in her marriage was in November of 1977.